InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

             the name of the Dockerfile in your images/web directory you created when making the changes to deploy the project.

-        Enable the Job and save it as before.

     5. In _your_ new `Promote Loader Image (*)` job set the following **Parameters**: -

         -   The `Default Value` of the **TGT_PROJECT** parameter must be the namespace of your OpenShift project

-        Enable the Job and save it as before.
+5. Enable the jobs and trigger their execution.

+    With configurations set for your stack navigate to each Job's configuration and, in the **Build Triggers** section de-select **Disable this project** (i.e. enable the Job) and click **Save**.

+    Once enabled trigger a build and do this for the following Jobs, in order: -

+    - Fragalysis Frontend
+    - Fragalysis Backend
+    - Fragalysis Stack
+    - Web Image

+    You don't have to wait for the jobs to complete before starting the next, they will go into the Jenkins *Build Queue*.

+    Allow approximately **30 minutes** from the start of the Frontend build before the Web image completes.

-5. With jobs configured we need to wait for the `Web Image` job to run before we can load data into the MySQL database.
+6. With jobs in the build queue we need to wait for the `Web Image` job to run before we can load data into the MySQL database.

     Once the `Web Image` has run and the container image has initialised you